mweagle/Sparta/content/docs/custom_resources/index.md

 Sparta provides unchecked access to the CloudFormation resource lifecycle via the [RequireCustomResource](https://godoc.org/github.com/mweagle/Sparta#LambdaAWSInfo.RequireCustomResource) function.
 This function registers a user-supplied [CustomResourceFunction](https://godoc.org/github.com/mweagle/Sparta#CustomResourceFunction) with the larger CloudFormation resource [lifecycle](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/crpg-ref-requesttypes.html).

-In this section we'll walk through a sample user-defined custom resource and touch on on way state may be communicated across your application's resources.
+In this section we'll walk through a sample user-defined custom resource and discuss how a custom resource's outputs can be propagated to an application-level Sparta lambda function.

 ## Components

-There are two required, and two optional components to user-defined CustomResources:
+Defining a custom resource is a two stage process, depending on whether your application-level lambda function requires access to the custom resource outputs:

   1. The user-defined [CustomResourceFunction](https://godoc.org/github.com/mweagle/Sparta#CustomResourceFunction) instance
     - This function defines your resource's logic.
 The multiple return value is `map[string]interface{}, error` which signify resource results and operation error, respectively.
   1. The `LambdaAWSInfo` struct which declares a dependency on your custom resource via the [RequireCustomResource](https://godoc.org/github.com/mweagle/Sparta#LambdaAWSInfo.RequireCustomResource) member function.
-  1. (Optional) - The template decorator that binds your CustomResource's [data results](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/crpg-ref-responses.html) to the owning `LambdaAWSInfo` caller.
+  1. *Optional* - The template decorator that binds your CustomResource's [data results](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/crpg-ref-responses.html) to the owning `LambdaAWSInfo` caller.
-  1. (Optional) - A call from your standard Lambda's function body to discover the CustomResource outputs via `sparta.Discover()`.
+  1. *Optional* - A call from your standard Lambda's function body to discover the CustomResource outputs via `sparta.Discover()`.

 ### CustomResourceFunction